 I’ve been wearing versions of this shirt for several years.
-Along with The Holiday Shirt, this is one of those styles I pack for every holiday or weekend away, when we were free to travel.
+Along with The Holiday Shirt, this is one of those styles I pack for every holiday or weekend away.

 Earlier this year I eventually got round to refining the design into the pattern style you see here: The Pull-on Shirt.

 This casual long sleeved shirt includes a distinctive front placket and back yoke details.
 The body is boxy and the sleeves are drop shoulder, for a relaxed fit.
 The cuffs and hem are finished with a deep turn with the addition of side splits in the hem to add a bit more style.

 This style can be made up in a variety of fabrics but really suits light to medium weight linen.
 Linen has the right amount of crispness and pliability to achieve a neat front placket.
 This placket is the tricky part when making this style.
 There are step-by-step instructions but if you’ve never tackled this sort of placket before, make a toile, even if it’s just the placket section to master the perfect finish.

 The Pull-on Shirt also suits cottons and chambrays, or for more fluidity try Tencel and viscose mixes.